 Computing combines three related but different subjects: computer science, digital literacy, and information technology.

 Computer Science is the scientific and practical approach to computation and its applications.
 It is the core concepts that are used in all areas of computing, including networks, computers, data, programs and algorithms.
-At St Bon's we teach coding from Year 1 up to Year 6.
+At St Bon's we teach Purple Mash coding blocks from Year 1 to Year 4, and real-language coding with Swift in Years 5 and 6.

 Digital Literacy is the knowledge, skills and behaviours used in digital devices which are seen as a network.
-It includes important knowledge of e-safety, and is linked to PSHME.
+It includes important knowledge of online safety, and is linked to PSHME.
+Please look at the resources on the Online Safety page for tips and advice on how to help your children with online safety at home.

 Information Technology is about using computers to present, edit and communicate data.
-At St Bonaventure's these skills are practised and improved across many subjects.
+At St Bon's these skills are practised and improved across many subjects as part of our cross-curriculum themes, using and combining programs to produce and present content for different audiences.

 Wikipedia with shorter sentences and simpler words and grammar, for children and people who find it harder to learn or read.
 Their articles are great for children to learn computing concepts and vocabulary.
 With supervision, they can edit these articles to show off their knowledge and experience presenting content for the web, for the world to see!Purple Mash